silvinomar/musas-fide-ratings/README.md

     npm install

 ### Running the app
-Run the app in development mode:
+To start the app in development mode, run:

    ```bash
     npm start